-During fasting, it is not uncommon to have dry mouth, it compounded by poor oral hygiene can make it worse.
+During fasting, it is not uncommon to have a dry mouth, it is compounded by poor oral hygiene can make it worse.
 Some of the common problems due to dry mouth are:

 - Dental caries – Tooth decay is a common feature and may progress much more aggressively without the action of saliva.
 It may affect tooth surfaces that are normally spared.

 - Oral candidiasis – A loss of the antimicrobial actions of saliva may also lead to opportunistic infection with certain microbes, known as thrush.

 - Altered taste sensation (e.g., a metallic taste) and an altered sense of smell.

 - Burning or tingling sensation in the mouth.

 - Difficulty in swallowing and chewing, especially when eating dry foods.
 Food may stick to the tissues during eating.

 - The tongue may stick to the palate, causing a clicking noise during the speech, or the lips may stick together.

 - Difficulty wearing dentures, e.g., when swallowing or speaking.